How office art can improve productivity

 We’ve all seen motivational and inspiring quotes on social media but Weiden+Kennedy took these quotes into the office.
 Using this type of art not only brightens up the office but can also instill and reinforce your company values.
 But you have to be careful that it actually means something to your staff and you don’t just use the cliched lines such as ‘work hard, play hard’ or ‘there’s no I in team’.

-Just like us designer Ben Bruker was getting fed up of his dull, boring office walls and decided to do something about it.
-His solution, superhero images made out of post-it notes.
-The artwork used over 8000 of the sticky notes and his team came in on the weekend to lend a hand.
-Not only did it brighten up his dull office but it also got his business a hell of a lot of PR.
+Just like us, designer Ben Bruker was getting fed up of his dull, boring office walls and decided to do something about it.
+His solution—superhero images made out of post-it notes.
+The artwork used over 8000 of the sticky notes and his team came in over a weekend to lend a hand.
+Not only did it brighten up his office but it also got his business a hell of a lot of PR.

 So now you’ve got some inspiration why should you bother spending time and money on workplace art?
 Well the benefits speak for themselves: